IntegerMan/AIObservabilityAndEvaluationWorkshop/README.md

 - **To change the local reports path**: Update `ReportsPath` in `appsettings.json`.
 - **To change the local evaluation results path**: Update `EvaluationResultsPath` in `appsettings.json`.

+This will be fine for the workshop and you don't need to worry about it in advance.
+However, if you'd like to see how to configure Azure storage, that's listed here as well.

 #### Azure Storage for Reporting (Optional)